y1jHuang/SNreg/report.md

-# Report of Scalar-on-Network Regression
+# Revealing neural substrates of general cognitive ability with an adapted boosting method

 **Abstract** There is a growing trend in learning the association between individuals’ brain connectivity networks and their clinical characteristics as well as symptoms.
 It requires a kind of model whose response variable is scalar, and the predictors are networks or adjacent matrices.
 Therefore, in this research, we developed a new boosting method for variable screening.
 The performance of our method was demonstrated through analysis of the rs-fMRI data.
-It also indicated an underlying neural structure of intelligence, which may provide another approach for the diagnosis of psychiatric or other mental diseases.
+It is indicated that this method can not only provide excellent prediction, but also achieve sparsity to reveal underlying neural structures of intelligence, which may provide another approach for the diagnosis of psychiatric or mental diseases.

 ## Introduction